-Example.
+Example:

 Signature you personally witness

 Printed name of signature

 State of Arkansas

 County of

-On this the day of, 20, before me, undersigned notary, personally appeared (name(s) of signer(s)) known to be the person whose name(s) is/are subscribed to the within acknowledged that he/she/they executed the same for the purposes there to me (or satisfactorily instrument and
+On this the day of, 20, before me, (name of notary), the undersigned notary, personally appeared (name(s) of signer(s)) known to me (or satisfactorily proven) to be the person whose name(s) is/are subscribed to the within instrument and acknowledged that he/she/they executed the same for the purposes therein contained.

 In witness whereof I hereunto set my hand and official seal.

 Signature of Notary Public Jane Doe [Seal of Office]

-My commission expires (Print Commission Expiration Date) [Scar of Office]
+My commission expires (Print Commission Expiration Date) [Sear of Office]